thekondrashov/stuff/README.md

 * [EnjoyCSS](http://enjoycss.com) - EnjoyCSS is an advanced online CSS3 code generator with a simple graphical interface that saves your time.
 Its handy and simple UI allows you to adjust rich graphical styles quickly and without coding.
 * :octocat: [uCSS](https://github.com/oyvindeh/ucss) - uCSS is made for crawling (large) websites to find unused and duplicate CSS selectors. [![GitHub stars](https://img.shields.io/github/stars/oyvindeh/ucss.svg?style=social)](https://github.com/oyvindeh/ucss)
 * [Remove unused CSS - CSS Optimizer](https://unused-css.com) - Unused CSS is an online tool to remove unused CSS rules.
 It will check your pages and mark all unused CSS and then you can download a clean CSS file.
 See also list of "Similar services".
+* [40 Tiny Web-Based Tools & Apps for Working With CSS](http://speckyboy.com/?p=56980) - All of the tools have been created with the intention of being time-saving problem solvers to some of the more frustrating aspects of CSS.

 # Digests